4-Aminobenzoic acid: Medical use

+PABA and its salts are used in nutritional epidemiological studies to assess the completeness of 24-hour urine collection for the determination of urinary sodium, potassium, or nitrogen levels.

-The potassium salt is used as a drug against fibrotic skin disorders, such as Peyronie's disease, under the brand name Potaba.
-PABA is also occasionally used in pill form by sufferers of irritable bowel syndrome to treat its associated gastrointestinal symptoms, and in nutritional epidemiological studies to assess the completeness of 24-hour urine collection for the determination of urinary sodium, potassium, or nitrogen levels.
-PABA derivatives have also been proposed to function as acetylcholinesterase inhibitors in diseases that cause deficient cholinergic systems, such as Alzheimer's Disease.
+The potassium salt (potassium paraaminobenzoate, "aminobenzoate potassium") is used as a drug against fibrotic skin disorders, such as Peyronie's disease, under the brand name Potaba.
+There is a lack of strong evidence.
+It is believed to work by inhibiting fibroblast glycosaminoglycan secretion and stabilizing monoamine oxidase A activity.
+PABA is also occasionally used in pill form by sufferers of irritable bowel syndrome to treat its associated gastrointestinal symptoms.

+PABA derivatives have also been proposed to function as acetylcholinesterase inhibitors in diseases that cause deficient cholinergic systems, such as Alzheimer's disease.

 Nutritional supplement

 Despite the lack of any recognized syndromes of PABA deficiency in humans, except for those who lack the colonic bacteria that generate PABA, many claims of benefit are made by commercial suppliers of PABA as a nutritional supplement.
 The benefit is claimed for fatigue, irritability, depression, weeping eczema (moist eczema), scleroderma (premature hardening of the skin), patchy pigment loss in the skin (vitiligo), and premature grey hair.